CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/05-create-emp-salary-hist.md

-Let's create employee salary association table, to create a new table in PostgreSQL, you use the CREATE TABLE statement, table name and field name, field datatype and constriants.
+Let's create employee salary history table, this table demonstrates the foreign key functionality and check constraint.

+A check constraint is the most generic constraint type.
+It allows you to specify that the value in a certain column must satisfy a Boolean (truth-value) expression.
+For instance, employee_salary_amount > 1000.

 Once we create the table we will review the table structure.

 ```postgresql
 create table employee_salary_hist (